WEDDING PLANNING

 Q: How should a tuxedo shirt fit?

-A: Two fingers should fit comfortably between your neck and the shirt collar.
-The sleeves should end at your wrist.
-And you shouldn’t have a lot of leftover fabric in the waist when it’s tucked in.
+A: Two fingers should fit between your neck and the shirt collar, sleeves should end at your wrist, and there should be minimal fabric bunching in the waist when tucked in.

 Table of Contents